ahsan-fayyaz/Data-Science-World-Happiness/blog_post.md

 Evaluate your model.
 Do you feel confident about its performance?

+#### Linear Regression

+We found that `Linear Regression model` performed really well.
+That makes sense because linear regression is a long-established statistical procedure, the properties of linear-regression models are well understood and can be trained very quickly.
+With our hopes to increase our model's accuracy, we perfomed a k-fold (10 folds) `Cross Validation`. **Cross validation** here split the dataset into 10 folds/groups.
+This essentially took the first fold as a test set and fit the model on the remaining 9 folds.
+Then it predicted on the test set.
+This repeats for total 10 times.
+However, the score went down.
+So cross-validation did not help improve our model's accuracy at all.

+#### ElasticNet Regression

+ENet is an extension of linear regression that adds regularization penalties to the loss function during training.
+Elastic Net gives us two main benefits:

+* The order of importance of each variable
+* Given a criterion (AIC, BIC, cross-validation R2 ), it can be used to automatically chose the best model very quickly (only comparing p models, where p is the number of variables, as opposed to 2p models).

+Again our score for `ElasticNet Regression` was as good as Linear Regression Model.

+#### Ridge Regression

+Since we knew that Ridge Regression is a better predictor than least squares regression when the predictor variables are more than the observations.
+Ridge regression works with the advantage of not requiring unbiased estimators – rather, it adds bias to estimators to reduce the standard error.
+With Ridge regression our score dropped and we found it not be particulary useful for our data.

+#### Lasso Regression

+The goal of lasso regression is to obtain the subset of predictors that minimizes prediction error for a quantitative response variable.
+The lasso does this by imposing a constraint on the model parameters that causes regression coefficients for some variables to shrink toward zero.
+In our case, again it did not perform so well as `Linear Regressio`n and `ENet`.

+#### Bayesian Ridge Regression

+Bayesian regression allows a natural mechanism to survive insufficient data or poorly distributed data by formulating linear regression using probability distributors rather than point estimates.
+The output or response 'y' is assumed to drawn from a probability distribution rather than estimated as a single value.
+This model performed very well in our situation almost as good as Linear Regression and ENet

 ### Future Work

 Describe what work you would do in the future.
 This can include work to improve your model, building related models, and/or sourcing different datasets.
 Are there any other interesting questions you uncovered while you were working on your model?